wxs/cherylhsu.ca/content/post/2021-03-12-making-and-leaving-the-sanctuary.md

 Sanctuaries are ephemeral stopping points in lives of effortful negotiation with many different worlds.
 Because living on a planet that is your perfect sanctuary, that is your *eternal frictionless paradise*, means that you compromise other worlds.

 My life world exists in tension and in relationship with many lifeworlds.
 We are bubbles that intimately nudge up against one another like foam.
-The negotiation of our boundaries, the ways they press and are porous, is part of the politics of being in a **pluriverse** -- a world of many worlds.
+The negotiation of our boundaries, the ways they press and are porous, is part of the entangled politics of being in a **pluriverse** -- a world of many worlds.
 The lived reality of one’s freedom is that it is bounded and limited by the freedom of others.
 I can’t do anything and everything that I want, anytime that I want.
 When I kick my foot out in frustration, the world kicks back in spiralling echoes (like the fever dream documentary of Adam Curtis’ *Can’t Get You Out of My Head*) This is how we engage with the dizzying complexity of the public realm, with the realpolitik of the shared commons.

 > “In the foam worlds, however, no bubble can be expanded into an absolutely centered, all-encompassing, amphiscopic org; no central light penetrates the entire foam in its dynamic murkiness.
 Hence the ethics of the decentered, small and middle-sized bubbles in the world foam includes the effort to move about in an unprecedentedly spacious world with an unprecedentedly modest circumspection; in the foam, discrete and polyvalent games of reason must develop that learn to live with a shimmering diversity of perspectives , and dispense with the illusion of the one lordly point of view.
 Most roads do not lead to Rome- that is the situation, European: recognize it.” \
 > ― Peter Sloterdijk, *Bubbles: Spheres I*